 Our courses are interesting, enlightening, and promote a fuller understanding of the diversity that exists in global human culture.
 Please see the courses that we are offering in this upcoming term.

-The Honours programme gives students the opportunity to learn more about religion, to research a particular topic in depth, and to attain the academic distinction of a Bachelor of Arts with Honours.
+The Honours program gives students the opportunity to learn more about religion, to research a particular topic in depth, and to attain the academic distinction of a Bachelor of Arts with Honours.
 It is recommended for students who wish to go on to a post-graduate degree such as a MA or Ph.D.
 The Honours degree normally requires twenty courses in Religious Studies.

-The Department is particularly excited to offer a Minor in Religious Studies for students who have chosen to declare their major with another department, but who are still interested in religion.
+The Department is excited to offer a Minor in Religious Studies for students who have chosen to declare their major with another department, but who are still interested in religion.
 Requiring only eight courses, the Minor is extremely flexible.
-It is ideal for anyone who has wondered what religion is all about, and a fabulous complement for anyone undertaking a major in a related discipline, such as Anthropology, Classics, English, Folklore, History, Philosophy, Political Science, or Sociology.
+It is ideal for anyone who has wondered what religion is all about, and a useful complement for anyone undertaking a major in a related discipline, such as Anthropology, Classics, English, Folklore, History, Philosophy, Political Science, or Sociology.
 Since religion is a "second teachable" subject in the province's educational system, Religious Studies is an excellent choice for a Minor for anyone planning on entering the Faculty of Education and pursuing a teaching career.

 An undergraduate degree in Religious Studies prepares a student for many kinds of opportunities.
 A degree in Religious Studies may prepare a student to work within a religious organization, but this is the case for only a minority of our graduates.
-Some students choose to proceed to Master's or Doctoral programmes in Religious Studies.
-A student may enter a professional programme, such as Law, Business, Social Work, Education, or Nursing.
+Some students choose to proceed to Master's or Doctoral programs in Religious Studies.
+A student may enter a professional program, such as Law, Business, Social Work, Education, or Nursing.
 A Bachelor of Arts degree is a pre-requisite when applying for many government positions, and an indispensable asset when applying for work in the private sector or with a non-governmental organization.
 The Bachelor of Arts in Religious Studies teaches an appreciation of human history and culture, the ability to read sceptically and write clearly, and an understanding of how multi-faceted human interactions truly are.
 This is an invaluable liberal arts education, and a fine start to a professional career.